 Because drunk drivers tend to have slower reflexes, and cannot react quickly to avoid a collision, these car accidents are more dangerous, and often result in serious injuries.
 Typical injuries sustained in a drunk driving crash include whiplash, bone fractures or breaks, cuts and bruises, burns, and traumatic brain injury.
 Any of these injuries could lead to long-term suffering, or even a drastic change in quality of life, and victims can seek financial compensation to cover the expenses these changes may incur.
 If a DUI accident results in the death of an innocent victim, family members can sue for wrongful death, and restitution for their suffering.

-If you have lost a loved one in a drunk driving accident, the Law Offices of David I. Fuchs can help.
+If you have lost a loved one in a drunk driving accident, the David I. Fuchs, Injury & Accident Lawyer, P.A. can help.
 Contact David Fuchs, a personal injury and car accident attorney in Fort Lauderdale, for a free consultation today.